Skip to main content

 This section is as important as everything above.

 Engage is not counselling, therapy, or medical advice.
 If you are experiencing a mental health crisis, a medical emergency, or a situation that requires professional support, please seek it.
-Engage is a spiritual companion, not a clinical resource.
+Engage is a spiritual encouragement tool, not a clinical resource.
 These are fundamentally different things.

 Engage cannot pray for you.
 Prayer is communion between a person and God.
 Engage can help you find words.
 It can surface Scripture to guide your prayer.
 But the prayer itself is yours.

 Engage cannot replace human presence.
 When you are grieving, when you are afraid, when you need someone to sit with you in the hardest moments of your life, you need people.
-Engage is not a substitute for real community.
-It is a complement to it.
+Engage is a complement to real community, not a substitute for it.

 Engage always points outward.
 To Jesus.
 To Scripture.
 To real community.
-The aim of every conversation is not to keep you in the app.
-It is to send you back to your life with more clarity, more courage, and a clearer sense of what God has already said.
+The aim of every session is to send you back to your life with more clarity, more courage, and a clearer sense of what God has already said.

 For Those Who Are Cautious About AI in Faith Spaces